 Hadi Helal, Abraj al-Bait’s marketing agent, says that different nationalities seek different styles of accommodation when they perform the pilgrimage, the fifth pillar of Islam.

-“Moroccans, Tunisians, Turks, British, Algerians and South Africans—they like comfort and luxury.
+“Moroccans, Tunisians, Turks, British, Algerians and South Africans — they like comfort and luxury.
+People who patronise these hotels tend to be richer.
+Pakistanis don’t patronise high-end hotels.”

 ‘Ethos of sacrifice’